shuretokki/spotiem/README.md

 # Spotiem

 Spotiem is a modern, single-page e-commerce application for browsing and discovering audio products.
 This project is built with vanilla JavaScript, showcasing a clean and organized architecture without a heavy framework dependency.
-It's styled with Tailwind CSS and uses Vite for a fast and efficient development experience.
+It's styled with Tailwind CSS and uses Vite.

 ## Features